 Save on Daily Parking Fees

 Many RV travelers find it helpful to park at truck stops overnight.
 This is because truck stops typically have more space than campgrounds, which can be beneficial if you have a large RV.
-In addition, truck stops usually offer cheaper rates than campgrounds.
-Just check with the truck stop before parking to make sure it is RV-friendly.
+In addition, truck stops may offer cheaper rates than campgrounds.
+Check with the truck stop before parking to ensure it is RV-friendly.

 Travel with Others